-Fetal infection occurs via the placenta.
+Fetal infection occurs via the placental transmission.
 The earlier in the pregnancy, the lesser chance of transmission, but the effects are more severe.
 The later in the pregnancy, the greater chance of transmission, but the effects are less severe.
 When a fetus becomes infected in the uterus it is known as 'congenital toxoplasmosis'.
 Not all women who become infected will pass it on to their fetus.

-Symptoms may be overt, that is they are visible at birth and include:
+Symptoms may be overt, that is they are visible at birth and include

 - Low birth weight